DEFRA/fcp-mpdp-journey-test-suite/README.md

 In order to ensure this test suite passes when running locally and via CI/CD pipelines on CDP, a known database record is used when testing journeys that require payment activity data e.g. the `/details` page.
 To achieve this a known database record that exists in all CDP environments (excluding production) is added to the [`seed`](https://github.com/DEFRA/fcp-mpdp-core/blob/main/data/seed.js) module on [fcp-mpdp-core](https://github.com/DEFRA/fcp-mpdp-core).
 The record is initially set up as an object, `testData` and this can be easily updated to reflect any of the known records that exist in the `DEV`, `TEST`, and `PERF-TEST` databases.

 ## Local Development

+The MPDP service must be running on `localhost:3000` prior to the test run.

+As the tests are intended to run in a container, the base URL defaults to `http://host.docker.internal:3000` to allow the container to access the host machine.
+If you need to run the tests against a different URL, you can set the `BASE_URL` environment variable.

 ### Setup